What Are Oral Piercings?

 - Lead to serious health problems, like gum disease, uncontrolled bleeding, a long-term infection, hepatitis B, and hepatitis C

 - Lead to an allergic reaction to the metal in the jewelry

 Because of these risks, the American Dental Association warns against oral piercings.
-And you especially shouldn't get one if you have a job or do things that would make it more likely to cause you trouble.
+And you especially shouldn't get one if you do things that would make it more likely to cause you trouble.

-Pick a piercing shop that appears clean and well run.
-Look for a piercer who has a license, which means he was specially trained.
-The piercer should wash his hands with germ-killing soap, wear fresh disposable gloves, and use sterilized tools or ones that are thrown away after one use.
+Pick a piercing shop that appears clean and well-run.
+Look for a piercer who has a license, which means they were specially trained.
+The piercer should wash their hands with germ-killing soap, wear fresh disposable gloves, and use sterilized tools or ones that are thrown away after one use.